nhardman/kitura.io/en/starter/generator/deploy_toolchain.md

 <div class="titleBlock">
 	<h1>Deploying to the Cloud with Create Toolchain</h1>
-	<p>Use the generator to create scaffolding for a simple Kitura web application, deploying to Bluemix and setting up your continuous delivery environment.	</p>
+	<p>Use the generator to create scaffolding for a simple Kitura web application, deploying to IBM Cloud and setting up your continuous delivery environment.	</p>
 </div>

 > ![warning]
 Make sure you have installed the command-line tools as described in